Preparing for your initial or return MHRA GDP inspection?

 – Has your RP had GDP Training?
 All staff must have GDP training prior to commencing their duties, and in particular the RP must be able to evidence competency and knowledge of GDP.

-Worried about your next MHRA inspection?
+Worried about your next MHRA inspection and need help preparing?

 Welcome to a new paradigm!